Testimony of Pastor Bonnie:

 I began to look to food for the comfort I desired emotionally.
 Through food I found an accepable "drug" that calmed and soothed.
-But after years of "using" I found myself at about 230lbs. and miserable.
+But after years of "using" I found myself at about 230lbs. a boarderline diabetic, and miserable.
 I knew there was a better way, but I would eat myself sick and then "toss" it later.
 God showed me my sin.
 He uncovered my shame and took it from me.
 He gave me freedom from this addiction, and He lifted me from my hurts, shame, regrets and pain.

 James 5:16 says, "Therefore confess your sins to each other and pray for each other so that you may be healed."